By David Joel Miller

 How many addictions are there?

 More and more things seem to be getting labeled as addictions.
-This mushrooming of addictions has resulted in a lot of skepticism about whether all these items are really addictions or just excuses by people who do too much of one thing or another.
+This mushrooming of addictions has resulted in a lot of skepticism about whether all these items are real addictions or just excuses by people who do too much of one thing or another.

 The mental health professions don’t typically use the word addiction.
 We use other terms to help explain why what is commonly called an addiction may look so different in different people.